codecarrotlabs/blog.codecarrot.net/_posts/code/js/react/2017-01-06-why-react-is-taking-over-front-end-development.md

 When we receive just the data from the server (in the background, with AJAX), we need something more than HTML to work with that data.
 It’s either using an enhanced HTML, or using the power of JavaScript itself to generate the HTML.
 Both approaches have advantages and disadvantages.
 React embraces the latter one, with the argument that the advantages are stronger than the disadvantages.

-In fact, there is one major advantage that can make the case for this approach by itself; using JavaScript to render HTML makes it easy for React to keep a virtual representation of HTML in memory (which is commonly known as The Virtual DOM).
+In fact, there is one major advantage that can make the case for this approach by itself; using JavaScript to render HTML makes it easy for React to keep a virtual representation of HTML in memory (which is commonly known as *The Virtual DOM*).
 React uses the Virtual DOM to render an HTML tree virtually first, and then, every time a state changes and we get a new HTML tree that needs to be taken to the browser’s DOM, instead of writing the whole new tree React will only write the difference between the new tree and the previous tree (since React has both trees in memory).
-This process is known as Tree Reconciliation, and I think, it is the best thing that has happened in Web Development since AJAX!
+This process is known as *Tree Reconciliation*, and I think, it is the best thing that has happened in Web Development since AJAX!

 In the following example, we’ll focus on this last concept and see a simple practical example of the tree reconciliation process and the big difference it makes.
 We’ll write the same HTML example twice, first using native Web APIs and vanilla JavaScript, and then we’ll see how to describe the same HTML tree with React.